|Consistency & Professional Appearance|

 |Table of Contents|

-- Use Microsoft Word to generate your TOC (see the "how-to" in the manuscript construction guide)
+- Use Microsoft Word to generate your TOC (see the "how-to" in the manuscript construction guide) to ensure that your entries match the corresponding titles in your text, your page numbers are right aligned, and your entries do not run into the page number column.

 - Be sure to format your TOC in a manner consistent with the rest of your document (e.g., font style and size)